bolophil/Web-authentication/README.md

 # Encryption

+Will need docker and devcontainer in VScode installed.
+Open with VScode.

 This is implementing password hashing algorithms for a website.
 The files you will be editting include `/Areas/Identity/{Iterative,PBDKF2,BCrypt,Argon2Id}Hasher.cs`.

 ## Running